FriendsOfSymfony/FOSRestBundle/README.md

         {} // `new_user_comments`   [GET] /users/{slug}/comments/new
     }

 That's all.
-All your resource (`UsersController`) actions will get mapped to proper routes (commented examples).
+All your resource (`UsersController`) actions will get mapped to the proper routes as shown in the comments in the above example.

 Relational RESTful controllers routes
 -------------------------------------

-Sometimes it's better to place subresource actions in it's own controller.
-Especially when you have more than 2 subresource actions.
+Sometimes it's better to place subresource actions in their own controller, especially when you have more than 2 subresource actions.

 ## Resource collection